ideasonpurpose/basic-wordpress-box/README.md

 For starters, all PHP debugging and errors are enabled and visible.
 Even [XHProf](http://php.net/xhprof) is installed.
 Errors should never pass silently. ([Unless explicitly silenced.](https://www.python.org/dev/peps/pep-0020/))

 [WP-CLI](http://wp-cli.org/) is also available.
-It's proven userful for tweaking settings and speeding development.
+It's proven useful for tweaking settings and speeding development.

 ### Local Testing
 The build script will add the newly generated box to vagrant with the name `basic-wp`.
 To test locally, just reference the box in a Vagrantfile or run this: